Third-Party Integrations: Google

 The Google integration is disabled by default and needs to be activated before use.

-- Visit Settings -> General -> Third-Party Integration.
+- Visit Settings -> General -> Third-Party Integrations.

 - Find the Google integration and click the "Activate" link located on the left of the table.